strike-finance/perpetuals-smart-contracts/README.md

 The orders script will not be looking at the oracles prices, but instead the datum values of the orders.

 For liquidate, it will look at the field `liquidate_usd_price`, for `stop_loss`, it will look at the `stop_loss_usd_price` etc...
 And will trust that the positions script had already done the validations for the datum values.
-This ensures the most up to date prices are used when processing orders.
+This ensures the most up to date prices are used when ing orders.

 ## UTxOs